loopwerk/Saga/README.md

   }
 }
 ```

+While that might look a bit overwhelming, it should be easy to follow what each `register` step does, each operating on a set of files in a subfolder and processing them in different ways.

 Please check out the [Example project](https://github.com/loopwerk/Saga/blob/main/Example) for a more complete picture of Saga.
 Simply open `Package.swift`, wait for the dependencies to be downloaded, and run the project from within Xcode.
 Or run from the command line: `swift run`.
 The example project contains articles with tags and pagination, an app portfolio, static pages, RSS feeds for all articles and per tag, statically typed HTML templates, and more.